-If there is one country in the world that currently has the most knowledge and experience of the Covid-19 coronavirus, it is undoubtedly China.
+If there is a country in the world that currently has the greatest knowledge and experience of the Covid-19 coronavirus, it is undoubtedly China.

-China (especially the province of Hubei) is the place of emergence of the virus.
-83% of the more than 90.000 cases known to date have been recorded there.
-And it is there that doctors and health authorities have been fighting the epidemic for two months by adopting unprecedented public health measures, amidst sanitary cordons and blockades that have affected millions of people.
+China (especially Hubei province) is the place where the virus emerged.
+83% of the more than 90.000 cases known so far have been recorded there.
+And it is there that doctors and health authorities fought the epidemic for two months by adopting unprecedented public health measures, including sanitary cordons and blockades that affected millions of people.

 In recent weeks the number of new infections and deaths reported in China has been declining, which suggests that the spread of the virus may have peaked and is slowing down.